 - Ask what the most frustrating thing(s) are about the work, location, or company

 - Ask what an employee would do if (s)he could take over and do your job

 See the immediate difference between ‘telling to’ vs ‘talking with’?

-‘Telling to’ is about one-way distribution of information.
+‘Telling to’ is about the one-way distribution of information.
 ‘Talking with’ is about asking and inviting a two-way conversation.
 To be clear, both methods of team communication are required for organizational and team health; yet, many in leadership default toward just one method.